Why Senseair's flammable refrigerant sensor is chosen

 High safety, high reliability and long life, eliminating ignition risk

-Senseair's micro-flammable coolant (R32) sensors have acquired unique strengths by using LED as the light source, while employing the NDIR method.
-The key words are safety, high reliability, long life, ultra-low power consumption, compact size, and high accuracy (Fig.).
+Senseair's flammable coolant sensors have acquired unique strengths by using LED as the light source, while employing the NDIR method.
+The key words are safety, high reliability, long life, low power consumption, compact size, and high accuracy (Fig.).

 Firstly, about safety.